Everything You Need To Know About Top Quilts

 What Is a Top Quilt?

-A top quilt is an ultralight backpacker’s dream.
+A top quilt (or backpacking quilt) is an ultralight backpacker’s dream.
 Think of it as the ultimate minimalist sleeping bag.
 In a sense, a top quilt is a sleeping bag without all of the extra weight.
 It has an open back, no hood, and no zippers.
 This allows a top quilt to shave ounces and sometimes even pounds compared to a sleeping bag of the same temperature range.